electrode-io/electrode-native/docs/overview/upgrading-platform.md

 Upgrading the platform is actually quite easy.
 That being said, before upgrading to a new platform version, you should always ensure to get aware of the `release notes`(url) of this new version.

-Indeed, while we will do our best to remtain backward compatibility as much as possible, some new versions might contain `breaking changes` that could impact your current workflow.
+Indeed, while we will do our best to retain backward compatibility as much as possible, some new versions might contain `breaking changes` that could impact your current workflow.

 #### Before you upgrade
 When you upgrade to a newer version of Electrode Native, you install the latest version of Electrode Native on our system and activate the latest version.
 Previous versions of Electrode Native remain on your system; an upgrade does not overwrite the older versions.